Palwankar Baloo

-Palwankar Baloo was an Indian cricketer and political activist.
+Palwankar Baloo (19 March 1876 – 4 July 1955) was an Indian cricketer and political activist.
 In 1896, he was selected by Parmanandas Jivandas Hindu Gymkhana and played in the Bombay Quadrangular tournaments.
 He was employed by the Bombay Berar and Central Indian Railways, and also played for the latter's corporate cricket team.
 He played in the all-Indian team led by the Maharaja of Patiala during their tour of England in 1911 where Baloo's outstanding performance was praised.

 Early life

-Palwankar Baloo was born in Dharwad, Bombay Presidency, British India on 19 March 1876 to a Chamar family.
-Palwankar Baloo was an Indian cricketer.
-His family name comes from his native place 'Palwani' in Ratnagiri, Maharashtra.
+Palwankar Baloo was born in Dharwad, Bombay Presidency, British India on 19 March 1876 to a chambhar (chamar) family.
+Palwankar's family name comes from his native place 'Palwani' in Ratnagiri, Maharashtra.
 His father was a sepoy in the 112th Infantry Regiment of British Indian Army.
 Baloo played cricket with equipment left behind by officers stationed in Pune.

 Baloo had three brothers, Palwankar Shivram, Vithal Palwankar and Palwankar Ganpat, who also became first-class cricketers.

 Cricket career

 He started working as a groundsman maintaining the pitch for the Parsis in Pune and later at the British Poona Gymkhana where he occasionally bowled to J. G. Greig, an English batsman.
 He learned spin bowling.and because of Greig's influence he began to play for the Pune Hindu club.

 In 1896, he moved to Bombay and was selected by Parmanandas Jivandas Hindu Gymkhana and played both Bombay Quadrangular tournaments.

 He was employed by the Bombay Berar and Central Indian Railways, and also played for the latter's corporate cricket team.

 He played in the all-Indian team led by the Maharaja of Patiala during their tour of England in 1911.
 The tour was a failure, but Baloo's outstanding performance was well praised.
 A left-handed spin bowler he took 114 wickets during the tour.
 He was known as the Rhodes of India.

 Throughout his career in cricket, Baloo was not perceived as equal due to his lower caste background.
 He faced much discrimination because of this.
 Whilst he played at Pune, during the tea interval at matches his tea was brought outside to him in a disposable cup.
 He could not drink it in the pavilion.
 His lunch was served at a separate table.
 If he wanted to wash his face a fellow so-called lower caste attendant would bring him water in a corner.
 Things seem to have improved when he moved to Bombay and afterward but he was denied the captaincy of the Hindu team in the Quadrangular Tournament.

 He is considered to be one of the greatest cricketers in Indian cricket history.
+His life has been documented in a book in Malayalam written by Ramesan Mullassery, titled Gobaraha.